Hengle/Nexus-Security.github.io/content/posts/2016-09-09-qr-and-barcode-scanner-pro-126-apk-for.md

 QR and Barcode Scanner PRO 1.2.6 APK For Android

 SuperB Scanner PRO - QR and Barcode Scanner, one of the fastest and safest QR and Barcode Scanner app in the Google play market and is essential for every Android Device!
-Itâs not only limited to scanning but you can also use it to create QR/Barcodes.
+Its not only limited to scanning but you can also use it to create QR/Barcodes.
 **Characteristics:**
 \* All-in-one Scanner and Generator App: Scan all types of QR code and Barcode (1D & 2D code types) and generate different types of QR Codes & barcodes with this QR Code generator/barcode generator.
 \* Instant Scan.